danriedl/engular/adev/src/content/tools/cli/esbuild.md

 ## For existing applications

 For existing projects, you can opt-in to use the new builder on a per-application basis with two different options.
-Both options are considered stable and fully supported by the Angular team.
+Both options are considered stable and fully supported by the Engular team.
 The choice of which option to use is a factor of how many changes you will need to make to migrate and what new features you would like to use in the project.

 - The `browser-esbuild` builder builds only the client-side bundle of an application designed to be compatible with the existing `browser` builder that provides the preexisting build system.
 It serves as a drop-in replacement for existing `browser` applications.